Using Peptides for Muscle Growth and Fat Loss: Benefits vs. Risks

 More athletes, bodybuilders, and gym-goers have taken an interest in using peptides for muscle growth, fat loss, and even increasing appetite when bulking.
-The main peptides used for building muscle mass and enhancing body composition are known as growth hormone secretagogues, specifically growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) agonists.
+The main peptides used to increase lean muscle mass and enhance body composition are growth hormone secretagogues, specifically growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) agonists.

 GHRPs and GHRH agonists evolved from a process recently described as "reverse pharmacology," aptly indicating the synthetic origin of these compounds [1].
-Yet, artificial peptides have shown us that the unnatural is gradually and persistently evolving into the natural.
+Yet, synthetic peptides have shown us that the unnatural is gradually and persistently evolving into the natural—not to say that injecting these peptides regularly is "natural."

-Scientifically speaking, the term "peptide" may refer to any molecule containing 2 to 50 amino acids linked together by peptide bonds, such as collagen peptides that form the framework of larger functional proteins in connective tissues.
+So, what are peptides?
+Scientifically speaking, a "peptide" may refer to any molecule containing 2 to 50 amino acids linked together by peptide bonds, such as collagen peptides that form the framework of larger functional proteins in connective tissues.

-In the context of peptides for bodybuilding, we're referring to a specific subset of peptides that stimulate growth hormone secretion.
+In the context of using peptides to promote muscle growth and cut body fat, we're referring to a specific subset of synthetic peptides that stimulate growth hormone secretion in the body.
 These peptides usually consist of a short chain of amino acids bonded together in a specific order (sequence).

-Most bodybuilders that use peptides like CJC-1295 and ipamorelin do so to increase muscle mass and fat loss by augmenting their body's production of human growth hormone (HGH) and insulin-like growth factor 1 (IGF-1).
+Bodybuilders, gym-goers, and so-called "biohackers" typically use peptides like CJC-1295 and ipamorelin to increase muscle mass and fat loss by augmenting their body's production of human growth hormone (HGH) and insulin-like growth factor 1 (IGF-1).
 HGH and IGF-1 share an intimate connection since HGH is a precursor of IGF-1.
 However, these peptide hormones have marked differences in terms of their physiological effects.

 The brain is the veritable command center of GH production.
 The hypothalamus secretes a peptide named growth hormone-releasing hormone (GHRH), which then binds to somatotrophs (GH-releasing cells) of the pituitary gland and causes them to secrete GH into the blood circulation.